Brexit: How will chemical management be affected?

 That is all defined within the European REACH regulations, so there is the potential for that to change if the UK no longer abides by those regulations.

-However, what the Government has said is that the most likely course of action is that an identical set of regulations will be brought into British law to almost mirror the REACH regulations state.
+What the Government has said is that the most likely course of action is that an identical set of regulations will be brought into British law to almost mirror the REACH regulations state.
 The HSE has issued the following Brexit chemicals industry guidance.

 “This would make it fundamentally different, but from a practicality point of view it would be almost identical,” Mike added.